m0xpd/Si5351-Shield-Test-Resources/README.md

 CLK0 and CLK1 are set at constant frequencies and CLK2 is set to generate a simple step-wise "sweep"

-This test sketch uses Jason Mildrum's excellent Si5351 Library.
+This test sketch uses Jason Milldrum, nt7s' excellent Si5351 Library.